 The other way is via the console, either directly at the server with a keyboard and monitor, or using an IPMI remote console viewer.
-This worked for me.
+This can be useful if you're unable to reach the web GUI.

 I have included both methods in the guide so you can see which works best for you.